ttulka/turmin/README.md

 || ||| ||
 ```

-Then, the next iteration then begins.
+Then, the next iteration begins.

 ```turmin
 / decrement iteration